bug-er404/PigDice/README.md

 More instructions will be found if you actually play the game.

 ---
-Basically, testing out my new-found knowledge of JavaScript and the jQuery library.
+Basically just testing out my new-found knowledge of JavaScript and the jQuery library.